1. What is Val-U-Therm PLUS®?

 10. Is the insulation zero ozone depletion potential?

 Yes, the insulation has zero ozone depletion potential.
-It also is CFC (chlorofluorocarbon) free and HCFC (hydrochlorofluorocarbon) free.
+It also is CFC (chlorofluorocarbon) free, HFC (hydrofluorocarbon) and HCFC (hydrochlorofluorocarbon) free.
+It also has a Global Warming Potential (GWP) of less than 5.
 Its embodied energy is largely irrelevant as the Val-U-Therm PLUS® insulation saves over 1,000 times more energy than was used to make it in the first place.

 11. Do Val-U-Therm PLUS® structures qualify for Party Wall Robust Standard Details?